-1. The first Pride was a police riot.
+1. The first Pride was a police riot

-As a femme-presenting queer woman, I’ve been hit on by cisgender men and couples in queer settings more times than I can count.
+As a femme-presenting queer woman, I’ve been hit on by cisgender men and straight couples in queer settings more times than I can count.
 Some queer women are attracted to men, some aren’t.
-We go to LGBT spaces to be around other LGBT people and celebrate our identity with people who are like us.
+We go to LGBTQ+ spaces to be around other LGBTQ+ people and celebrate our identity.
 Sure, there may be people who are interested in your advances, but there will also be people who will be offended and made to feel unsafe.
-Pride should first and foremost be a safe space for LGBT people.
-Keep this in mind and consider arranging your menage trois with folks who say they are interested online before the events.
+Pride should first and foremost be a safe space for LGBTQ+ people.
+Keep this in mind, and don’t treat Pride like a venue for arranging a ménage à trois.

-4. If your thought process is “gays are okay but I don’t get the whole trans thing…”
+4. If your thought process is “Gays are okay, but I don’t get the whole trans thing”

-…Don’t come to Pride.
+Don’t come to Pride.

-6. You’re a guest in our space, act accordingly.
+6. You’re a guest in our space.
+Act accordingly.